mit-orcd/orcd-docs-edit/docs/running-jobs/best-practices.md

 ## Avoid unnecessary pending time

+- Specify `--ntasks`, `--cpus-per-task`, and `--mem` (or `--mem-per-cpu`) explicitly rather than relying on defaults — defaults are rarely optimal for your workload.

 - Request no more than 4 CPU cores per GPU when possible.
 Our Slurm configuration reserves 4 CPU cores per GPU for GPU jobs, so requesting more than that can delay scheduling.

+    > **Note:** Many deep learning workloads need more than 4 CPU cores per GPU, since data loading and preprocessing (for example, PyTorch `DataLoader` workers) are CPU-bound and can otherwise starve the GPU.
+In that case, request 6–8 CPU cores per GPU as a good starting point, and increase only if you confirm the data pipeline is still the bottleneck.
+Keep in mind that nodes provide roughly 15–16 CPU cores per GPU, so stay below that limit to avoid being allocated extra GPUs and delaying scheduling.

-- Request only as much memory as your program actually needs.
-When scaling across nodes, prefer `--mem-per-cpu` over `--mem` so memory scales with the CPU count.
+- Request only as much memory as your program actually needs, since requesting more than necessary can delay scheduling.
+Note that `--mem` specifies the memory per node, so when scaling across nodes, prefer `--mem-per-cpu` over `--mem` so that memory scales with the CPU count.

-- Set a realistic `--time` limit.
+- Set a realistic `--time` limit — just long enough to cover your job's expected run time.
 Shorter walltimes can backfill into scheduling gaps and start sooner.

-- Specify `--ntasks`, `--cpus-per-task`, and `--mem` (or `--mem-per-cpu`) explicitly rather than relying on defaults — defaults are rarely optimal for your workload.

 - If your job does not specifically require an H200, prefer an L40S.
-The L40S is sufficient for many workloads (especially those using less than 40 GB of GPU memory) and is far more available, which usually means shorter queue times.
+The L40S is sufficient for many workloads (especially those using less than 48 GB of GPU memory) and is far more available, which usually means shorter queue times.

 ## Right-size your requests with feedback

-After a job finishes, run `seff <jobid>` to see the actual CPU and memory usage.
+After a job finishes, run `jobstats <jobid>` to see the actual CPU, memory, and GPU usage.
 Use that information to tune your next submission — over-requesting resources keeps your jobs in the queue longer and blocks others.